Overview

 Creating custom error pages with Nginx

-- Create a file named error.conf in the following directory:
+- Create a file named error.conf in this directory with the following code:

 error_page 404 /404.html; location /404.html { internal; }

-- Next, navigate to your site directory.
+- Navigate to your site directory.
 For example:

-- In that directory create a page titled 404.html with any error message you wish to display.
+- Create a page titled 404.html with any error message you wish to display.

-- Restart your server (if on a VPS).
+- Reboot your server (if on a VPS).
 If on Dedicated, you can reload Nginx yourself.

-- If you now visit a page on your site that doesn't exist, your custom error page will display.
+When you now visit a page on your site that does not exist, your custom error page displays.

 See also